 New: Dynatrace helps with end-to-end, full-stack monitoring for Azure workloads

 Dynatrace provides customers an all-in-one performance monitoring solution that includes user experience management, app performance, and infrastructure monitoring with SaaS and managed deployment options.
 Dynatrace supports out-of-the-box integrations to the Azure platform and third-party technologies such as Docker, Mesosphere, and Pivotal, and automatically detects anomalies based on machine learning algorithms.

-I had every intention to go to Build since it was in Seattle, but I have to be honest—I couldn’t find the time in my busy work day. ☹ I missed meeting some of you in person to hear your thoughts on how we’re doing, but I do hope to still connect with you by email.
+I had every intention to go to Build since it was in Seattle, but I have to be honest—I could not find the time in my busy work day. ☹ I missed meeting some of you in person to hear your thoughts on how we’re doing, but I do hope to still connect with you by email.
 Thanks to our digital world, though, we can now watch the sessions online and we covered many of the Build announcements in the May newsletter.
-If you haven’t already, I recommend going to Scott Guthrie’s blog post to get the latest from his point of view.
+If you have not already, I recommend going to Scott Guthrie’s blog post to get the latest from his point of view.